Aditi0090/HarmonyHub/README.md

-Created a responsive Spotify web player clone featuring a sleek dark theme.
+Created a responsive web player clone featuring a sleek dark theme.
 Designed interactive sidebar navigation, playback controls, and progress bars using HTML5 and CSS3.
 Utilized Flexbox and CSS Grid for managing layouts across various screen sizes.
 Incorporated Font Awesome icons and Google Fonts' Montserrat for a visually appealing interface.